hyperpape/needle/readme.md

 ### Unicode

-Currently limited to the BMP
+We can search against any string, however the needles that we search for are currently limited to the BMP.

 ### Performance